rreece/markdown-memo/05-conclusions.md

 Conclusions
 ===============================================================================

-This project is ment to make writing easier and more productive.
+This project is meant to make writing easier and more productive.

 `markdown-memo` is developed by [Ryan Reece](http://reece.scipp.ucsc.edu/).